densedever/Articles/functional-declarative-js.md

 ## What is Functional Programming?

 FP uses [mathematical functions](https://en.wikipedia.org/wiki/Function_(mathematics)) to return values and pass/accept data, and does not use any mutable (changeable) state at all.
 Functions rule this world of programming.
-There are no loops, no statements, no procedures, no class/object hierarchies, no exception handling, and no need for them either!
+There are no loops, no statements, no procedures, no class/object hierarchies, no exception handling, and *no need for them either*!
 There's nothing but functions that take values and return values.
 Yes, you can actually program productively this way!

 It's a style of declarative programming, telling the computer **what** results you want, rather than telling the computer **how** to calculate the results and give them to you.
 Instead of laying out a series of **steps**, you're declaring a series of **facts**.
 It's a terse and expressive coding style that's easy on the mind and does more with less code.